pingcap/docs/daily-check.md

 ![Overview panel](/media/overview-panel.png)

-You can view the load, memory available, network traffic, and IO utilities.
+You can view the load, memory available, network traffic, and I/O utilities.
 When a bottleneck is found, it is recommended to scale out the capacity, or to optimize the cluster topology, SQL, cluster parameters, etc.

 ### Exceptions